 When you adjust, isolate, and convert waste matter into a material that can be used, you are said to be recycling.
 With minimal effort going towards recycling, pollution of topsoil, airflow, and water is rising.
 As the waste matter is converted to reusable materials, less harm will be done to the environment and pollution will be greatly reduced (Singh, Cranage and Lee 2014).
 There are health benefits of recycling as we will put forward in this article.

-Following are human health benefits of recycling:
+What are the human health benefits of recycling.

 Energy Conservation through Recycling